-The reduction in selling and distribution costs (mainly including trucking, export handling expenses and logistic-related costs arising from the sale of logs and timber products) by HK\$11,816,000 or 44.7% for the year ended 31 December 2023 was primarily due to the reduction of sales volume of New Zealand radiata pine and the depreciation of New Zealand dollars.
+The selling and distribution costs (mainly including trucking, export handling expenses and logistic-related costs arising from the sale of logs and timber products) for the year ended 31 December 2024 decreased by HK\$5,266,000 or 36.0%.
+Such decrease was the net effect of the reduction in sales volume, the depreciation of NZD and the increase in average port costs in New Zealand caused by the increase in fuel charge compared to last year.